yymao/adstex/README.md

    You can use `--no-update` to turn this feature off, so that `adstex` will only look for new entries.

+   In addition, you can turn on parallel execution by adding the `--parallel` option.
+You can further specify the number of threads it uses with `--parallel=x` (default is 8).

 6. **I have different citation keys that point to the same paper in my tex file, can `adstex` merge and remove the repetitions?**